ron-taieb/Goodreads-Fantasy-Subgenre-Classification/README.md

 - BERTopic (transformer-based embeddings and clustering)

 ## Dataset Description
 The dataset used for this analysis consists of over **3.4 million reviews** from the **Fantasy & Paranormal** category on Goodreads.
+The data can be accessed and downloaded from the following link: [Goodreads Datasets](https://mengtingwan.github.io/data/goodreads.html).
 After cleaning and preprocessing, we worked with a subset of **2 million English-language reviews**.

 ## Models Used